 Squaw Valley Takes on the Seasons

-As of late, this beloved town has grown into a year round place.
+As of late, this beloved town has grown into a year-round place.
 In summer, locals and visitors take advantage of activities like the phenomenal hiking and mountain biking trails.
 Most of the biking trails that are accessible from Squaw and the general West Shore require experience, strong lungs and legs of steel, but hiking is perfect for anyone with the desire to climb every mountain.
-Golf, too, is a great way to spend the day when the weather cooperates.
-Fishing is too.
-The "city center" that exists at The Village at Squaw Valley is a draw for many reasons.
-Here, the 10-somethings find miniature golf, a climbing wall and an acrobatic bungee jump area (if you're older, you should still try this ... it's a blast!); the 20-somethings find fun bars, beer events, street dances to live music and romantic restaurants; the everyone-somethings have cool shopping and other restaurants, trips 2,000 feet up on the tram to High Camp where, in the summer, they can swim in the huge pool, lounge in the hot tub, grab a snack and a drink, play disc golf and take a hike.
+Golf and fishing are great ways to spend the day when the weather cooperates.
+The city center that exists at The Village at Squaw Valley is a draw for many reasons.
+Here you'll find fun bars, beer events, street dances to live music, yoga studios, shopping and restaurants plus the launch point for trips 2,000 feet up on the tram to High Camp where, in the summer, your can swim in the huge pool, lounge in the hot tub, grab a snack and a drink, play disc golf and take a hike.